narsaynorath/cart_tracker/README.md

 Have people ever told you the best way to stay within your budget is to carry a calculator with you when shopping, but you're always afraid of making a mistake? __Fear no more!__

-This mobile application aims to provide you with a reasonable estimate of the total in your shopping cart so you can control your spending *before* the point of no return 💸
+This iOS app aims to provide you with a reasonable estimate of the total in your shopping cart so you can control your spending *before* the point of no return 💸

 # How to run this project locally
 1. `git clone` the project